 MU Faculty Council on University Policy is the elected representative organization of the MU Faculty.
 Members represent faculty in every college, division, and school that is led by a dean.
 It organizes efforts on behalf of faculty members that transcend department, school and college.
 Faculty Council traditionally approaches issues from a campus perspective.
 In this way, it helps make our faculty more than a collection of units that share a catalog and local geography.
 Faculty Council develops policies that affect academic life; protects primary, shared, and advisory faculty authority; and serves as a reflection of faculty thought.
 It is the public face of MU faculty members to university officials, stakeholders, and media.
 Additional information about Faculty Council can be found in Chapter 300.010 in the UM Collected Rules and Regulations.

 Faculty Council can be reached by email at FacultyCouncil@missouri.edu or by phone at 573- 882-7655.

 Faculty Council Procedures

 Council members elected by and from the faculty of all colleges and schools that are headed by a dean who reports to the provost for academic affairs.
 For the purposes of Academic Unit Selections MU Libraries will be collectively treated as a school entitled to voting representation.
 According to MU Faculty Bylaws, Faculty Council can have no fewer than 25 nor no more than 35 members.
 Representatives shall be allocated to a college or school on the basis of the total number of full-time ranked faculty members of the UMC faculty within the college or school.
 Regardless of faculty size, every college/school is entitled to at least one representative.
-Ranked non-tenure track (NTT) faculty members elect four representatives, one each from clinical/professional, extension, research, and teaching categories of NTT faculty.

 Council members are elected for three-year terms and are eligible to serve no more than two consecutive terms.
 Only these members, or an alternate that a member designates for a particular meeting, may vote on Faculty Council actions.
 NTT representatives have full voting rights.
-A representative of the MU Librarians attends Faculty Council meetings and has all rights and privileges of a regular Council member, including voting rights.
 Faculty Council maintains a list of recognized organizations that may authorize a representative to attend Council meetings and speak on matters before Council.
 Members of recognized organizations may not vote.